optimagic-dev/optimagic/docs/source/index.md

 ### Numerical differentiation

-- estimagic can calculate precise numerical derivatives using [Richardson extrapolations](https://en.wikipedia.org/wiki/Richardson_extrapolation).
+- optimagic can calculate precise numerical derivatives using [Richardson extrapolations](https://en.wikipedia.org/wiki/Richardson_extrapolation).
 - Function evaluations needed for numerical derivatives can be done in parallel with pre-implemented or user provided batch evaluators.